Fact-checked

 Development of the placenta

-Thus, the I trimester of pregnancy is a period of active differentiation of the trophoblast, the formation and vascularization of the chorion, the formation of the placenta and the connection of the embryo with the maternal organism.
+Thus, the first trimester of pregnancy is a period of active differentiation of the trophoblast, the formation and vascularization of the chorion, the formation of the placenta and the connection of the embryo with the maternal organism.

 The placenta is fully formed by the 70th day from the moment of ovulation.
-By the end of pregnancy, the mass of the placenta is V, based on the weight of the child's body.
-The blood flow velocity in the placenta is approximately 600 ml / min.
-During pregnancy, the placenta "grows old," which is accompanied by the deposition of calcium in the villi and fibrin on their surface.
-The deposition of excess fibrin can be observed in diabetes mellitus and rhesus-conflict, resulting in poor nutrition of the fetus.
+By the end of the pregnancy, the mass of the placenta is V, of the child's body mass.
+The blood flow rate in the placenta is approximately 600 ml/min.
+During pregnancy, the placenta "ages", which is accompanied by the deposition of calcium in the villi and fibrin on their surface.
+The deposition of excess fibrin can be observed in diabetes mellitus and Rhesus conflict, as a result of which the nutrition of the fetus worsens.

 Protein hormones of pregnancy